leancamp/organisers-guide/Organisers Guide.md

 ## Putting your city on the map

 Global startup culture is becoming more networked and less top-down.
 There's a lot we can learn from Silicon Valley's example, but to succeed, we must build on our own strengths and on our own terms.

+Taking off the blinders that come from outside definitions of what makes a good startup, we find communities of other types of role models, and invite them to share.
+In doing so, we give rise to locals - not just the usual suspects who are already known, but local unknowns who are on the rise and have something useful to teach us.

 Leancamp, like emerging startup communities, doesn’t play a zero-sum game.
 We draw on the best by embracing connections to other places.
+That way, Leancamp cities learn from thought leaders from other Leancamp cities, and in this grassroots way, both the people and the community itself become visible to the world.

 ## Benefits to the local community